 A member of the health care team will do a more thorough assessment of your condition.

 Depending on your condition, the emergency department physician may discuss treatment options and make any follow-up arrangements, prescriptions, or necessary referrals.

 You may also be referred to a consulting physician or a specialist who will decide whether you need to be admitted to hospital.

 What if I leave before being treated?

-Please do not leave without being seen by a physician.
-Should you decide to leave without being treated, please let the triage nurse know.
+Do not leave without being seen by a physician.
+Should you decide to leave without being treated, let the triage nurse know.

-Interpretation services are available if you do not speak English.
-This service is offered to newcomer, immigrant and francophone patients and families as clear communication is essential for effective health service.
+Language interpretation services are available for patients who do not speak English.
+This service is offered to newcomer, immigrant, and Francophone patients and families.